 In 2004, Wendry saw the UConn junior varsity eight win the Dad Vail Championship.
 In 2010, Wendry saw the UConn novice eight win the Dad Vail Championship.

 Prior to coming to UConn, Wendry was the novice women’s coach at the University of Pennsylvania, where she led the Quaker novice eight to the finals of the Eastern Sprints.
 In 1996 and 1997, she was the United States Junior National Development Team coach.

 Wendry, a 1993 graduate of Syracuse University, has been associated with

 In addition to her coaching responsibilities at UConn, she is a member of the Female Athlete Performance Committee and works with the Female Athlete Peer Group.

-Sanford comes from a large coaching family.
-Her father, Bill Sanford, retired in 2002 after coaching the men’s crew at Syracuse University for 37 years.
-Her sister Kris is the head women’s rowing coach at Syracuse.
-At Marist College, her cousin Tom Sanford is the Director of Rowing and Head Women’s Coach.
+Wendry comes from a large coaching family.
+Her father, Bill , retired in 2002 after coaching the men’s crew at Syracuse University for 37 years.
+Her sister Kris was the head women’s rowing coach at Syracuse from 1996 to 2010.
+At Marist College, her cousin Tom is the Director of Rowing and Head Women’s Coach.

 Wendry resides in Coventry, CT with her husband, Brian, and their sons Will (13), Wyatt (11) and Wade (7).